nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### On-Chain Computation
-A programming model where all computation by smart contracts is done on-chain every node on the network simultaneously.
+A programming model where all computation by smart contracts is done on-chain by every node on the network simultaneously.

 Ethereum uses on-chain computation.